urvashithakre/seminar-blog/_pages/about.md

 ![](images/Secondary_Structure_Comparison.png)
 <div style="text-align: center;">Figure 3: Secondary structure comparison </div>

 Again, the similarities are remarkable — ProtGPT2 is not only generating coherent protein sequences but ones with realistic structural patterns.
-Takeaway: Even without explicitly being trained on structure, ProtGPT2 captures the patterns that govern natural protein folding.
+Even without explicitly being trained on structure, ProtGPT2 captures the patterns that govern natural protein folding.
 That’s the power of deep learning on biological language.

 ### 6.3 Sequence Similarity & Novelty
 One might wonder: are these sequences just copying known proteins, or are they genuinely novel?
 To answer this, the researchers turned to HHblits, a tool for detecting remote protein homology using profile hidden Markov models.
 In bioinformatics, two sequences are considered evolutionarily related (homologous) if they are similar above a certain threshold.Th e HSSP curve defines this threshold: it sets the minimum percent identity required, depending on the length of the alignment.